-The statutory financial information must be accessible, coherent and provide a true and fair view of the financial situation of the company.
+The statutory information must be accessible, coherent and provide a true and fair view of the financial and non-financial situation of the company.
+Candriam will also pay attention to the compliance of companies with the mandatory reporting requirements for sustainability matters.